In a period of growth for your shop?see our specialized solutions

 How do I interpret my conversion rate?

 Here’s where things can get messy.
 All you have is numbers here.
-You aren’t thinking about where these people came from, why they’re on your site, what they’re looking for, how well your product meets their needs.
+You aren’t thinking about where these people came from, why they’re on your site, what they’re looking for, or how well your product meets their needs.
 Realize that you don’t have a full picture when you’re doing this kind of mathematical analysis, and don’t expect a clear answer with an easy solution.

 If you’re getting thousands of people to the website each day with not enough sales, then don’t worry about increasing your marketing efforts right now, but instead figure out how to fine-tune your website so that people will purchase.